Ilkay Altintas

 Ilkay Altintas is a Turkish-American data and computer scientist, and researcher in the domain of supercomputing and high-performance computing applications.
-Since 2015, Altintas has served as chief data science officer of the San Diego Supercomputer Center (SDSC), at the University of California, San Diego (UCSD), where she has also served as founder and director of the Workflows for Data Science Center of Excellence (WorDS) since 2014, as well as founder and director of the WIFIRE lab.
+Since 2015, Altintas has served as chief data science officer of the San Diego Supercomputer Center (SDSC), at the University of California, San Diego, where she has also served as founder and director of the Workflows for Data Science Center of Excellence (WorDS) since 2014, as well as founder and director of the WIFIRE lab.
 Altintas is also the co-initiator of the Kepler scientific workflow system, an open-source platform that endows research scientists with the ability to readily collaborate, share, and design scientific workflows.

 Born in Aydın, Turkey, Altintas attended Middle East Technical University before embarking on a research career.
 While pursuing her career as a research scientist, she completed her PhD at the University of Amsterdam in 2011.
 In addition to her work as a research scientist, she is a computer science lecturer at the University of California, San Diego.
 Altintas is also a co-founder and board member of the Data Science Alliance nonprofit.
 She serves on the advisory board of several national agencies and companies, and as an editor of peer-reviewed scientific journals.